mendersoftware/mender-docs/01.Getting-started/01.Quickstart-with-raspberry-pi/docs.md

 * Download Raspbian OS image from [here](https://www.raspberrypi.org/downloads/raspbian?target=_blank).
 * [Follow their steps](https://www.raspberrypi.org/documentation/installation/installing-images?target=_blank) to install the OS image to your device and [enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) on your board.
 This should take less than 15 minutes.

-Let’s get you on your way to your first deployment in as easy as 5 short steps:
+Let's get you on your way to your first deployment in as easy as 5 short steps:

 ### Step 1 - SSH into your Raspberry Pi device

-SSH to access the device and check the latest release of Raspbian OS you’ve installed in the pre-work section as a checkpoint:
+SSH to access the device and check the latest release of Raspbian OS you've installed in the pre-work section as a checkpoint:

 ```
 pi@raspberrypi:~ $ cat /etc/os-release